teachamantofish/ehelp/input/spec.rst

 .. note:: Calculations courtesy of Paul Martin.
 For a more detailed document, see `TBD his document <www.google.com>`_.

+tbd: Power is F*v, so while the force is m*g/(L/D), the drag losses are m*g/(L/D) * v.
+The v term is going to always be around 25m/s, almost independent of the glider.

 Determine required thrust
 ---------------------------------